netropy/fpintro/ch3_2_more_function_exercises.md

 13 % 4 // = 1
 ```

-#### 3.2.6 Define and test a function that returns/gives/yields a list of the quotient and remainder of the division of 2 integers.
+#### 3.2.6 Define and test a function that returns a list of the quotient and remainder of the division of 2 integers.

 Hint: also give arity+type(s).